pers-ephone/debug_vs_2_plugin/README.md

 # Debug Visual Studio Code

 Plugin to Enable Debug for Visual Studio Code.
-For use need install the debugpy's module(pip3 install debugpy).
+To use this plugin, you need to install the debugpy's module (pip3 install debugpy) in your QGIS python environment.
-** The icon is owned by Microsoft.
+*The icon is owned by Microsoft.*

 ## Author
 Luiz Motta

 ## Changelog
+- 2025-07-02
+Fixed debugpy configuration
 - 2023-08-05
-Update to use 'debugpy' instead of 'ptvsd' (which is now depreced)
+Update to use 'debugpy' instead of 'ptvsd' (which is now deprecated)
 - 2021-03-05
 Fixed use the global variable in script
 - 2021-02-27